-Video editing usually requires specialist software, but there are some excellent online tools around that are just as powerful – if you know where to look.
+Editing videos usually requires a specialist program you'll need to download (and pay for), but there are some excellent online tools around that are just as powerful – if you know where to look.
 We've scoured the web for online editors that will have your videos looking and sounding great, without the need to download a thing.
 Best of all, they're free to use.

-The quality of browser-based tools varies greatly, so here we've picked out the best online editors available today.
+The quality of browser-based tools varies greatly, so here we've picked out the best program available today.
 Selecting the right tool will often be a case of seeing which closest meets your needs, so we've included a mixture of very basic and more advanced options.

 Looking for a more powerful movie-making tool that you can use offline?
-Take a look at our guide to the best video editing software, with recommended free and paid options listed.
+Take a look at our guide to the best free video editing software, with recommended options listed (as well as paid-for software if you want some extra features).
+If you're thinking of buying a video editor, it may be worth waiting until Black Friday and Cyber Monday, when we're expecting to see some great deals from big names like Adobe.

-An amazingly flexible online video editor, with royalty-free media to supplement your own movie clips, audio files and images
+An amazingly flexible online tool, with royalty-free media to supplement your own movie clips, audio files and images

 First, a word of warning: Movie Maker Online is funded by ads that you might find distracting, and you'll have to deactivate any ad-blocking plugins you have installed before you can use it.